Migrant father charged with son’s death on journey to Greece

 “His son was his friend, he was everything to him,” Haidari said.
 “He was his hope to be alive.”

-Theodora Tongas in Vathy, Greece contributed to this report.
+Theodora Tongas contributed to this report.
+Follow Becatoros at https://twitter.com/ElenaBec and Tongas at https://twitter.com/theodoratongas

 Follow AP’s global migration coverage at https://apnews.com/hub/migration